Creating a correlation matrix for conjoint simulations

 Creating a correlation matrix for your simulations is easy.

 - Run your preference and revenue share simulations by inserting the product names, attributes and levels that you want.

-Now you can see your correlation matrix where the header corresponds to the name of products/attributes/levels combinations you inserted earlier.
+- Now you can see a correlation matrix where the row and columns headers corresponds to the concepts you inserted earlier.

-You may also export your correlation matrix to
+- You can optionally export your correlation matrix as